HTTPArchive/almanac.httparchive.org/src/content/en/2020/pwa.md

 discuss: 2050
 results: https://docs.google.com/spreadsheets/d/1AOqCkb5EggnE8BngpxvxGj_fCfssT9sZ0ElCQKp4pOw/
 queries: 14_PWA
-featured_quote: Web Apps which progresses into a native like application is a PWA!
+featured_quote: Web application which progresses into a native-like application can be considered as a PWA.
 featured_stat_1: 16.6%
 featured_stat_label_1: Percentage of page loads using a service worker.
 featured_stat_2: 27.97%